OpsLevel Logo

 OpsLevel: Fully Automated Catalog Maintenance

-OpsLevel, by contrast, automates the entire process of service discovery and catalog maintenance.
-With OpsLevel, services are detected automatically from repositories, CI/CD pipelines, and other integrations, ensuring your catalog is always up to date without manual intervention.
+OpsLevel, by contrast, automates the entire process of software discovery and catalog maintenance.
+With OpsLevel, software components are detected automatically from repositories, CI/CD pipelines, and other integrations, ensuring your catalog is always up to date without manual intervention.
 This reduces the operational burden on your engineering team and provides accurate, real-time visibility into your service ecosystem.

 Standards Enforcement: Flexibility vs. Limitations